Local and Experienced

 Talk To One of Our Workers' Compensation Lawyers Now

-Stan Gregory and his legal team are experienced workers’ compensation lawyers who routinely battle powerful insurance companies to protect the rights of injured workers.
-If you were recently injured in a workplace accident in Barrington, NJ, you can trust to fight to ensure you receive the compensation and support you rightfully deserve.
+Stan Gregory and his legal team are experienced workers’ compensation lawyers who regularly take on powerful insurance companies to protect the rights of injured employees.
+If you were recently hurt in a workplace accident, you can rely on us to fight for the compensation and medical support you need to move forward.
+Many workers searching for a workers’ compensation lawyer in Camden County turn to our office because of our track record of success and dedication to clients.

 Trust Our Barrington Workers’ Comp Attorney’s 20+ Years of Experience